johnbryden/coronavirus/README.md

 # Coronavirus model

-This is a framework for fitting a model to coronavirus data.
-It uses differential evolution to optimse a model fit.
+This is a framework for fitting models to coronavirus data.
+The framework calculates how good different mathematical models are at predicting the death data we have from several countries.
+If a model fits the data better than another model, then that can tell us something about how the disease is spreading.
+The best fitting models can be run forward in time to see how likely different outcomes are.

+It uses differential evolution to optimse a model's fit to the death data from several countries.
+You can play around with the settings at the beginning of fitModel.py to specify different countries, etc.

+To run it, use...

 python fitModel.py